Tips for Setting up your Preschool Library Center

-A reading space (or Library as it is sometimes referred to) provides an area for young children to independently examine books and literacy materials.
+A reading space (or Library as it is sometimes referred to) provides an area for preschoolers to independently examine books and literacy materials.
 In this space, children are fostering a love for learning, expanding their vocabulary, learning book handling skills, navigating social awareness, developing language skills, and learning so much about the world!

 Below you can find some great Library & Reading Spaces shared by our readers as well as suggested items to add to your space based on the ages you care for.